 We are devoted to making good, useable pots, delighting in the timeless skill of working in clay and promoting the fulfilling life of creating with hand, eye and the earth’s materials.

 After art school in London and teaching, I set up a pottery in Dorset.
-I am responsible for decorating and glazing most of our wares and I run regular weekly classes for local adults here at the pottery.
+I am responsible for decorating and glazing most of our wares.
 Since 1975 I have worked with Douglas on his annual summer schools.
-My time spent throwing is achieved within the demands of the garden, kitchen and exhibitions etc. I work with Douglas as “relief stoker” during our wood firings.
+My time spent throwing is achieved within the demands of the garden, kitchen and exhibitions etc. I work with Douglas as a “relief stoker” during our wood firings.